Coronavirus: blood donation and safety

 There will be alcohol hand gel for you to use when you arrive.

-Staff are washing their hands more often and using alcohol hand gels in line with government guidance.
+Staff are washing their hands regularly and using alcohol hand gels in line with government guidance.

 Cleaning surfaces